jinkasaru123/DataAnalyst-SaraswathiJinka/README.md

 *_1. Participation Trends:_* Analyzed professional development participation rates by department, identifying areas with higher engagement.

-*_Cost Breakdown:_* Provided detailed insights into the financial resources allocated for professional development across different departments and activities.
+*_2. Cost Breakdown:_* Provided detailed insights into the financial resources allocated for professional development across different departments and activities.

-*_Approval Status:_* Tracked the approval process for professional development requests, offering data-driven suggestions to streamline approvals.
+*_3. Approval Status:_* Tracked the approval process for professional development requests, offering data-driven suggestions to streamline approvals.

-*_Email Data Integration:_* Using Amazon SageMaker and DynamoDB, employee emails related to professional development were automatically processed, structured, and included in the overall analysis, improving the efficiency of data collection and organization.
+*_4. Email Data Integration:_* Using Amazon SageMaker and DynamoDB, employee emails related to professional development were automatically processed, structured, and included in the overall analysis, improving the efficiency of data collection and organization.

-*_Recommendations:_* Suggested improvements to professional development policies based on the analysis, aimed at increasing engagement and optimizing costs.
+*_5. Recommendations:_* Suggested improvements to professional development policies based on the analysis, aimed at increasing engagement and optimizing costs.

 ### Conclusion